agx/gmobile/doc/gmobile.udev.rst

     sudo udevadm trigger /sys/class/input/eventX

-Then check with ``udevadm info`` whether the properties were updated, see :ref:`hwdb_querying`.
+Then check with ``udevadm info`` whether the properties were updated, see `Querying the hwdb`.
 If a new property does not appear on the device, use ``udevadm test`` to check for error messages by udev and the hwdb (e.g. syntax errors in the udev rules files). ::